 In 2019 the Brighton-based arts charity Root Experience commissioned me to create a series of collaborative portraits of people living with invisible disabilities.
 The images accompanied the launch of the book Hidden Stories, marking the culmination of Root Experience's award-winning workshop programme.

-Since 2013 I’ve been photographing the Taragalte Festival of music and nomadic culture on the edge of the Sahara Desert in South Morocco - documenting the impact of environmental change in the region and the vibrant artistic community the festival creates.
+Since 2013 I’ve been photographing the Taragalte Festival of music and nomadic culture on the edge of the Sahara Desert in South Morocco.
+The festival has built a vibrant artistic community, and is committed to protecting the fragile desert environment and preserving the region's unique cultural heritage.

 In Truth to Power Café with London Artists Projects, my portrait photographs contribute to a live theatrical narrative, amplifying and bearing witness to the moving personal testimonies made by participants in the show.